Autism and Play

 Joint attention (or ‘shared attention’) involves sharing a focus with another person for the purpose of social interaction.
 In play, this can involve taking part in a game, or focusing on a toy or puzzle together.
 The ability to establish joint attention is essential to developing social and communication skills, and without joint attention skills children may struggle to interact and build relationships with their peers.
 Joint attention is established using eye contact, gestures, words and sounds, and requires the ability to gain, maintain, and shift attention.
 This can prove difficult for autistic children, who might struggle to pay attention to another person and object at the same time, and may result in missed opportunities for social interaction.

-Many autistic children struggle to adapt to new demands or changes in routine.
-The spontaneous nature of play can therefore cause anxiety, as the child may not be able to cope with sudden changes to the rules of the game, the number of players, etc. This is often due to cognitive rigidity, which is characterised by inflexible thinking and beliefs, inability to see things from another’s perspective, difficulties sharing toys and games, and a desire for predictability.
-Autistic children may therefore seek out play which is solitary and comforting, for example, playing with the same toys repeatedly or lining up objects in the same order.
+Monotropism refers to the way that autistic people’s brains allocate attention.
+Autistic people experience attention very differently from non-autistic people and can focus intently.
+This was often described as “rigid thinking”, but more accurately it is simply a difference in attention.
+Many autistic children can struggle to adapt to new demands or changes in routine as a result.
+The spontaneous nature of play can therefore cause anxiety, as the child may not be able to cope with sudden changes to the rules of the game, the number of players, etc. Equally, the unpredictable transitions in play may also be accompanied by sensory challenges such as unexpected shouting or movement.
+Autistic children may therefore seek out play which is solitary, focused and comforting, for example, playing with the same toys repeatedly or lining up objects in the same order.

 Sensory processing

-It is common for autistic children to be over or under sensitive to sensory input such as sight, sound, smell, taste, touch, balance, and body awareness, causing them to either seek or avoid particular sensory experiences.
+It is common for autistic children to have a high or low response to sensory input (such as sight, sound, smell, taste, touch, balance, and body awareness).
+This can cause them to either seek or avoid particular sensory experiences.
 Certain environments can therefore be overwhelming for children who find it difficult to process sensory information, and sensory overload can limit the child’s ability to engage in play unless suitable supports are in place within the environment.
 The enriching nature of the outdoors makes it the ideal space to deliver play which stimulates all of the senses and regulates the child’s sensory needs.
 More information on the sensory function of play and how it can be supported in the outdoors can be found here.

 Motor skills